ToxPuro/astaroth/paper.md

 Due to the ubiquity and expense of stencil computations, a common library for implementing them efficiently on GPUs is needed, more so because high-performance codes require portability across multiple different computing platforms.
 Such a library is both needed for accelerating existing codes and writing new ones.
-Thus, its API has to enable good integration with existing and easy development of new code.
+Thus, its API has to enable good integration with existing code and easy development of new code.

 `Astaroth` strives to be this library, encapsulating the core steps and structures of stencil computations in its domain-specific language (DSL)[^sample_footnote], which enables researchers in different domains to write their